US to send $100M in additional military aid to Ukraine - NewsBreak

 “I have authorized, pursuant to a delegation from the President earlier today, the immediate drawdown of security assistance valued at up to $100 million to meet Ukraine’s urgent need for additional anti-armor systems,” Blinken said in a statement.

 “The world has been shocked and appalled by the atrocities committed by Russia’s forces in Bucha and across Ukraine.
-Ukraine’s forces bravely continue to defend their country and their freedom, and the United States, along with our Allies and partners, stand steadfast in support of Ukraine’s sovereignty and territorial integrity,” he added.‘He’s been through so much’: Teen’s Make-A-Wish gift stolen
+Ukraine’s forces bravely continue to defend their country and their freedom, and the United States, along with our Allies and partners, stand steadfast in support of Ukraine’s sovereignty and territorial integrity,” he added.Two Russian soldiers killed, 28 in hospital after being poisoned by Ukrainian civilians: officials

 The announcement of additional military aid comes after the U.S. and its allies condemned images of bodies on the streets of Bucha , a Ukrainian northwest of Kyiv.
 One person was photographed with their hands behind their back tied with a white cloth.